nehirsunargs/LLM-Based-Study-Assistant/README.md

 # AI-Powered Concept Explainer

-AI Study Buddy is a web application that allows users to get explanations for various concepts using an AI-powered backend.
+A web application that allows users to get explanations for various concepts using an AI-powered backend.
 The app lets you input a concept, and it will provide an explanation powered by the Mistral-7B-Instruct model.

 ## Features